Garden Upcycling: Turn Trash into Treasures

 Container ponds will help draw in slug-hungry frogs or toads.
 Place a layer of pebbles on the base, then add larger rocks to make it easy for animals to get into and out of the water.
 Aquatic plants provide food and habitat for many creatures, and look great.

-An old chest of drawers can be turned into a beautiful apple store.
+An old chest of drawers can be turned into a beautiful apple storage bin.
 Draw circles about an inch in diameter at regular intervals over the unit.
 Cut them out using a hole saw drill bit.
-An apple store like this will keep your apples dry, shaded and well-aired.
+An apple storage bin like this will keep your apples dry, shaded and well-aired.

 Using Old Wood